iamtaosong/corda-docker-compose/tutorial-multi/README.md

 Clone or download the following github repo to your local host machine: https://github.com/corda/cordapp-tutorial

-I cloned it to the root path of the github repo directory, i.e.:
+I cloned it into the _tutorial-multi_, i.e.:

 ```
 -|
  |-basic
  |-corda-docker
+ |-tutorial-multi
    |-cordapp-tutorial (this!)
- |-tutorial-multi
- |-tutorial-single
+   |- ...
+ |- ...
 ```

 If you clone/download the _cordapp-tutorial_ somewhere else, you need to change the relative path in the _tutorial-multi/.env_ docker environment file.
 The environment variable is referenced in _tutorial-multi/docker-compose.yml_.
+However, docker build requires a location on the same level or below, relative to the build context.
+So, the default location is probably good and you shouldn't change it.

 Inside _cordapp-tutorial_, run the `./gradlew deployNodes` command on your host (or .bat if you are on windows), as detailed in the cordapp-tutorial readme file, which leads to _build_ folders being created in _cordapp-tutorial/java-sources_ and _cordapp-tutorial/kotlin-sources_.

-Build the base Docker image: `docker build -t corda:m14 corda-docker`
+Build the base Docker image: `docker build -t corda:m14 corda-docker` (from the root directory, corda-docker is the build context)

 In the _node.conf_ files of **ALL four nodes (Controller, NodeA, NodeB, and NodeC)**, change the IP:port mappings according to the network in the _tutorial-multi/docker-compose.yml_ network configurations: see _tutorial-multi/node-confs_.